bbrodo/BrodeyBrightT1A3/readme.md

 To run this application, you must have Python 3 installed.

+This app has only been tested on linux but should run on windows.

 To install this app, download the **src** folder containing the source code of the project.

 Run the **run.sh** bash script which will set up a virtual environment and start the application for you automatically.